William-Verstraeten/adalunatics/index.markdown

 **Are we able to compare impacts from traumatic VS non-traumatic events ?**

-The impact measure we obtained is higher for the traumatic events that happened to be before the aforementioned waves.
+The impact measure we obtained is higher for the traumatic events before the aforementioned waves.
 It appears then that the movement was fueled by clusters of accusations.
-These probably also influenced one another by providing the motivation to come forward to the victims.
+These probably also influenced one another by providing motivation to come forward to the victims.
 Non traumatic events are more scattered and therefore had less impact on the timeline we analysed.
+In addition, some non-traumatic events can be considered consequences of traumatic events.
+One good example is the firing of Harvey Weistein, which is the most impactful out of the non-traumatics.

 {% include plots/cropped_non_traumatic_final.html %}